xnajasho/tp/docs/DeveloperGuide.md

 	  Use case resumes at step 2.

 **Use case 3 (UC3): Update a friend description**
-1. User requests to list friends
+1. User requests to list friends.
-2. FriendBook shows the list of friends
+2. FriendBook shows the list of friends.
-3. User requests to update information of a specific friend in the list
+3. User requests to update information of a specific friend in the list.
-4. FriendBook deletes the friend and updates the list
+4. FriendBook deletes the friend and updates the list.

 **Extensions**

 * 2a.
-The list is empty
+The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
-The given index is invalid
+The given index is invalid.

 	* 3a1.
-FriendBook shows an error message
+FriendBook shows an error message.

-	  Use case resumes at step 2
+	  Use case resumes at step 2.

 * 3b.
-The information to be updated is invalid
+The information to be updated is invalid.

 	* 3b1.
-FriendBook shows an error message
+FriendBook shows an error message.

-	  Use case resumes at step 2
+	  Use case resumes at step 2.

 **Use case 4 (UC4): View a friend**

 **MSS**

-1. User requests to list friends (UC5 or UC6 or UC7)
+1. User requests to list friends (UC5 or UC6 or UC7).
-2. FriendBook shows the list of friends based on results of step 1
+2. FriendBook shows the list of friends based on results of step 1.
-3. User requests to view the complete details of a specified friend in the list
+3. User requests to view the complete details of a specified friend in the list.
-4. Friendbook displays the full contact details of the specified person
+4. Friendbook displays the full contact details of the specified person.

    Use case ends.